 Myth #3: The down payment is the only money you’ll need at closing.

-In addition to your down payment, you should be prepared to pay closing costs, which are usually 2 to 5% of your home’s purchase price.
-This expense includes fees paid to your lender, like discount points, origination fee, and sometimes application fees or a processing fee.
-You’ll also be charged fees by third parties to cover the costs of the appraisal, property survey, title search, insurance, attorney, credit bureau, flood certification, tax certification, and recording/state fees.
+In addition to your down payment, you should be prepared to pay closing costs, which are usually 2% to 5% of your home’s purchase price.
+Closing costs include fees paid to your lender, like discount points, and sometimes an origination, application fee or a processing fee.
+Closing costs may also include fees for third party services, such as the costs of the appraisal, property survey, title search, insurance, attorney, credit bureau, flood certification, tax certification, and recording/state fees.

 Myth #4: You can't get a mortgage with student loans.